bitcoin-s/eclair/docs/PTLC.md

-This message was introduced to accommodate adapter siganures along with regular ECDSA signatures.
+This message was introduced to accommodate adaptor siganures along with regular ECDSA signatures.